Theo Papadoulakis

 Production timeline

-We plan to finalise the co-production set-up by late spring 2025, apply for Creative Europe–MEDIA European Co-Development support and TV and Online Content in late 2025 or 2026.
-Filming is preliminarily scheduled for the spring of 2026.
+We plan to finalize the co-production set up by fall 2025, and continue with development and financing through 2026, in time to apply for Creative Europe-MEDIA TV and Online content and the Eurimages Pilot Co-Production Programme by spring.
+Filming is preliminary scheduled for the fall of 2026.